 Villanova University will be notified automatically once both requirements are complete.

-Federal Direct Unsubsidized Loan funds are required to pay directly to students’ Villanova University accounts in equal disbursement amounts.
+Federal Direct Unsubsidized Loan funds are required to pay directly to students’ Villanova University accounts in equal disbursements.
 A loan disbursement is scheduled to pay each 8-week session a student is enrolled.
+Please review your Direct Loan Disclosure Notice for your disbursement dates and schedule.
 Loan funds disburse directly to the student’s account at Villanova during the second week of each session, after the add/drop period has ended.

 University Alliances manages the billing of charges for both the Master of Science in Human Resource Development program and the Master of Public Administration program.